microsoft/MS-KeBAB/docs/linking.md

 # Metrics

 The main metric for ordering different linking systems is the average log-probability of the correct label.
-This the main metric because it rewards systems for being appropriately uncertain (it is a so-called "proper scoring rule").
+This is the main metric because it rewards systems for being appropriately uncertain (it is a so-called "proper scoring rule").
 Secondary metrics include precision (how often a True prediction was correct) and recall (how many True pairs were labelled True).
 These metrics ignore the uncertainty in the predictions.

 # Debugging